LinuxForHealth/FHIR/fhir-remote-index/README.md

 # Asynchronous Message Handling and Transaction Boundaries

-To guarantee delivery, the search parameter messages are posted to Kafka by the IBM FHIR Server before the transaction commits.
+To guarantee delivery, the search parameter messages are posted to Kafka by the LinuxForHealth FHIR Server before the transaction commits.
 The transaction will only be committed once all messages sent to Kafka have been acknowledged.
 This is important, because if the message were to be sent after the transaction, we could lose messages if a failure occured immediately after the transaction but before they were received by Kafka.

 Because messages are sent to Kafka before the transaction is committed, it is possible that a fhir-remote-index consumer may receive a search parameter message before the corresponding resource version record is visible in the database.
 The consumer therefore runs a query at the start of a batch to determine if the current resource version record matches the message content.
 The following logic is then applied: